xamarin/app-customers/README.md

 # app-customers
-A simple Xamarin.Forms demo app with three screens:
+A simple Xamarin.Forms demo app with three primary screens:

 * a list screen
 * a read-only detail screen